20 Favorite Read Alouds for 1st Graders

 Charlotte’s Web by E.B.
 White, illustrated by Garth Williams

-This read aloud book is a beautiful tribute to friendship.
+This classic read aloud is a beautiful tribute to friendship.
 It’s a classic for a reason and in my opinion, one of the best-written children’s books ever.
 As you probably know, Wilber is a runt pig who is going to be killed.
 His best spider friend, Charlotte, weaves up a surprising way to save Wilber’s life.

 Want More Read Aloud Book Favorites for First Grade?